FilmBox: History

 FilmBox launched in the Czech Republic and Slovakia on 28 October 2005.
 In 2007 SPI International expanded the FilmBox services to Poland, followed by Romania in 2008 and other Eastern European countries in 2009.

 FilmBox expanded to Western Europe by launching in the Netherlands on 3 May 2021.

-In Ireland (republic) only, the channel can be accessed on eir TV and on Vodafone TV, along with sister channels DocuBox, Fast&FunBox, GameToon, FashionBox and FightBox.
+In the Republic of Ireland, the channel can be accessed on eir TV and on Vodafone TV, along with sister channels DocuBox, Fast&FunBox, GameToon, FashionBox and FightBox.